YunoHost-Apps/domoticz_ynh/doc/ADMIN.md

 Main configuration of the app take place inside the app itself.

 ### Zwave management
-If you're using zwave devices, install mosquitto along domoticz and give a try to [zwave-JS-UI package](https://github.com/YunoHost-Apps/zwave-js-ui_ynh).
+If you're using Zwave devices, install Mosquitto along Domoticz and give a try to [zwave-JS-UI package](https://github.com/YunoHost-Apps/zwave-js-ui_ynh).
 Once installed, just follow instructions from the [wiki](https://www.domoticz.com/wiki/Zwave-JS-UI)

 ### Access and API
 By default, access for the [JSON API](https://www.domoticz.com/wiki/Domoticz_API/JSON_URL's) is allowed on following path `/yourdomain.tld/api_/domoticzpath`.
-So if you access domoticz via https://mydomainname.tld/domoticz, use the following webpath for the api : `/mydomainname.tld/api_/domoticz/json.htm?yourapicommand`
+So if you access Domoticz via https://mydomainname.tld/domoticz, use the following webpath for the API: `/mydomainname.tld/api_/domoticz/json.htm?yourapicommand`

 By default, only sensor updates and switch toogle are authorized.
-To authorized a new command, you have to manually update the nginx config file :
+To authorized a new command, you have to manually update the NGINX config file:
 ````
 sudo nano /etc/nginx/conf.d/yourdomain.tld.d/api_domoticz.conf
 ````